m3talsmith/jobberthehut/doc/PLAN.md

 ### Features

 1. Start a job
-1. Get a list of jobs
+1. Stream the log of a job
-1. Get the logs of a job
+1. Stream the status of a job
 1. Stop a job

 ### gRPC and mTLS